 The Best Christmas Brunch Recipes

-Christmas brunch.
-It’s such a great meal.
-I am excited to share with you some amazing Christmas Brunch recipes today.
+Christmas brunch is such a great meal.
+I am excited to share some amazing Christmas Brunch recipes with you today.

-Brunch to me feels like a slow and decadent meal, in all of the best ways.
-It’s a meal to be lingered over, a little bit salty, a little bit sweet, with a lot of great food and conversation.
-Sharing some of my favorites that just might become yours as well!
+Brunch is a slow, decadent meal in all the best ways.
+It’s a meal to linger over, a little salty and sweet, with great food and conversation.
+I’m sharing some of my favorites that might also become yours!

 Christmas brunch is such a wonderful meal.

-At our Christmas Brunch, everyone is still in their Christmas jammies which is exactly how we like it.
-The presents are unwrapped and the mimosas are poured.
+Everyone is still in their Christmas jammies at our Christmas Brunch, which is precisely how we like it.
+The presents are unwrapped, and the mimosas are poured.

-Of course, there is little time to prepare the menu so it needs to be something that can be made in advance and/or easily prepared.
+Of course, there is little time to prepare the menu, so it needs to be something that can be prepared in advance or easily.

 But it also needs to taste delicious.

-Today I am sharing three amazing frittata recipes and some of our favorite breakfast bread recipes.
+Today, I share three amazing frittata recipes and some of our favorite breakfast bread recipes.

-I love making frittatas for our Christmas Brunch.
-I usually don’t use a recipe.
-All I do is add whatever I can find in the refrigerator and vegetable garden.
+I love making frittatas for our Christmas Brunch, and I usually don’t use a recipe; I add whatever I can find in the refrigerator and vegetable garden.

-I am going to add these two frittatas to my menu for this year’s Christmas brunch.
-They are Ground Turkey Sausage, Turkey Bacon, Pepper and Onion Frittata, and Tomato and Parmesan Frittata.
+I will add these frittatas to my menu for this year’s Christmas brunch: Ground Turkey Sausage, Turkey Bacon, Pepper and Onion Frittata, and Tomato and Parmesan Frittata.

 Doesn’t that sound amazing?

-Not only are frittatas light and taste good, but they also are really easy to make.
+Not only are frittatas light and taste good, but they are also easy to make.

 Making a frittata is a three-step process.
-You cook the fillings and add the eggs.
-And bake them.
+First, cook the fillings, then add the eggs, and bake.

-We don’t use a lot of cheese around here (we try to be nondairy) so you might notice very little cheese.
-I used to cook with cheese all of the time.
-But not now!
+We don’t use much cheese around here (we try to be nondairy), so you might notice very little.
+I used to cook with cheese all the time, but not now!

-I love onions and peppers in anything.
-You shouldn’t be surprised to see that the first frittata recipe has both!
+I love onions and peppers in anything, so you shouldn’t be surprised to see them in the first frittata recipe!

 (A good tip is to cook some onions and peppers with olive oil, let them cool, and store them in a Ziploc bag in the refrigerator.
-You will find they taste amazing with scrambled eggs, sandwiches, burgers, and more.)
+They taste amazing with scrambled eggs, sandwiches, burgers, and more.)

-Once you start to fill your pans, don’t hesitate to add anything else you think might be good.
+Once you start filling your pans, don’t hesitate to add anything else you think might be tasty

-Each frittata takes a dozen eggs.
-Of course, that is based on the size of your pan.
-We used 10″ quiche pans, so if you use a smaller pan you can use fewer eggs.
+Each frittata requires a dozen eggs.
+Of course, that depends on the size of your pan.
+We used 10″ quiche pans, so if you use a smaller pan, you can use fewer eggs.

 Frittata Recipes